Moniot d'Arras

 Moniot d'Arras (fl.
 1213–1239) was a French composer and poet of the trouvère tradition.
 He was a monk ("Moniot" is a diminutive for monk) of the abbey of Arras in northern France; the area was at the time a center of trouvère activity, and his contemporaries included Adam de la Halle and Colin Muset.
 His songs were all monophonic in the tradition of pastoral romance and courtly love; he also wrote religious songs.
-About fifteen of his secular songs, and two religious songs, survive; his most famous song is "Ce fut en mai".
+About fifteen of his secular songs, and two religious songs, survive; his most famous song is "Ce fut en mai" (It happened in May), composed in 1235.